a-c-b/SQL-snippets/README.md

 Most views were created with a call to "Dates" which were the reporting period dates.
 I adjusted in individual views depending upon the health of the data stream.

+This is documented in the SQL Snippets.Rmd file